WEHCO Media: History

 In March 2008, WEHCO announced its purchase of three papers in Missouri: the Jefferson City News Tribune, the Fulton Sun (both dailies) and the California Democrat (a weekly).

-In 2009, WEHCO merged its Northwest Arkansas media interests with Stephens Media to form the joint venture Northwest Arkansas Newspapers LLC.
-WEHCO acquired Stephens' half in 2016.
+In October 2009, WEHCO merged its Northwest Arkansas media interests with Stephens Media to form the joint venture Northwest Arkansas Newspapers LLC.

-In August 2010, WEHCO and Righthaven LLC (a Las Vegas, Nevada based law firm) joined into an agreement for Righthaven to sue bloggers on WEHCO's behalf for copyright violations.
+In August 2010, WEHCO and Righthaven LLC, an Las Vegas, Nevada based law firm, joined into an agreement for Righthaven to sue bloggers on WEHCO's behalf for copyright violations.